ewhicher/matter/content/collections/pages/product-launchpad.md

         content:
           -
             type: text
             text: 'Customer needs before feature lists.
-We get immersed in the problem, speak with customers, and do whatever it takes to understand the people we’re serving, their goals and their current challenges.'
+We get immersed in the problem, speak with customers, and do whatever it takes to understand and empathise with the people we’re serving.'
     icon: am-customer-research.svg
     type: row
     enabled: true